 Unfortunately, Norwegian doctors had no idea how to fix it.

 Desperate for answers, Marta’s mother, Vairite Zvingule, contacted doctors throughout Norway and Latvia and scoured the internet to find treatment options for children with rare lymphatic disorders.

 She happened upon the story of Davis Janus, a 9-year-old Latvian boy whose symptoms were similar to Marta’s.
 He was cured by a special lymphatic procedure, a treatment developed at CHOP and offered by CHOP’s Center for Lymphatic Imaging and Interventions.

 Vairite told Marta’s doctors about Davis’ story.
-Quickly, they contacted Maxim Itkin, MD, and Yoav Dori, MD, PhD, the pioneering doctors and directors of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia, and shared details about Marta’s condition.
+Quickly, they contacted Maxim Itkin, MD, and Yoav Dori, MD, PhD, the director of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia, and shared details about Marta’s condition.